 The benefit of making one pot pasta

-We absolutely love one pot pasta.
+We’re head over heels for one-pot pasta!
+It’s the kitchen superhero we never knew we needed – making flavorful, fuss-free meals with minimal cleanup.
 In fact, we have assembled a list of some of our favorites right here!
-This time-saving recipe is incredible.
-It only makes one dish to clean after you have cooked.
+This particular time-saving recipe is incredible.
+It only dirties one dish to clean after you have cooked.

 If you’re like us, that is music to your ears!
 We love a simple recipe that packs in the flavor AND keeps our kitchen sink easier to manage.
-Because everything is cooking in one pot, you will just have to clean up the pot and the plates you eat on.
+With everything cooking in a single pot, your post-dinner cleanup is a breeze.

 overhead image of a pot of lemon garlic pasta with a wooden spoon sticking out